 On completion of their internships, recipients are expected to give back to SAJA by volunteering at our events like the upcoming Awards and Scholarship dinner or in other ways approved by a SAJA board member.
 The internship fund recipients can also give back to SAJA by promoting our mission, membership drive and donation requests via social media.

 The student will be paid in two installments, one at the start, and one at the completion of the internship.

-Payment of second installment will be dependent on the student coming up with a plan to contribute/give back to SAJA.
+Payment of the second installment would be dependent on the student having come up with a plan to contribute/give back to SAJA.

 Send a PDF document to:

 with "SAJA Internship Fund 2018" in the subject line.

 1) A cover letter, resume, including contact information of three references

 2) The internship offer letter with details on the terms of remuneration, length of internship, and point of contact at the media organization